jpype-project/jpype/doc/api.rst

 Proxies
 ~~~~~~~

-JPype can implement Java interfaces either using decorators or by manually
+JPype can implement Java interfaces either by using decorators or by manually
 creating a JProxy.
 Java only support proxying interfaces, thus we cannot
 extend an existing Java class.